vidhill/package-json-editor/README.md

 $ npx @vidhill/package-json-editor
 ```

-You will be prompted to answer a number of questions, similar to those when running `npm init`, plus a few extra questions.
+You will be prompted to answer a number of questions, similar to those when running `npm init`
+\- plus a few extra questions.

 ## Global install method